fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/troubleshootings.md

 ### 1. **Application does not work.**

-In Vantiq, there are settings of active status/inactive status for some resources such as Source and Application.
-If it is set to inactive, it will not work.
-In that case, please change it to active.
+In Vantiq, some resources such as Source and Application have the status of `active` or `inactive`.
+They don't work when set to inactive.
+Please change them to active.

 ### 2. **Data cannot be delivered from the Data Generator to the MQTT broker, Data cannot be received by Source.**